 Las Vegas happened at The Las Vegas Country Club, arguably the most historic golf course in the city that glitters.
-The Las Vegas Country Club is a legend among Las Vegas golf courses and Las Vegas in general, and is an equity club that offers special national and international memberships for visiting golfers.
+The Las Vegas Country Club is a legend among Las Vegas golf courses and Las Vegas in general, and is a private club that offers special national and international memberships for visiting golfers.

 The Las Vegas Country Club opened 1967, and ever since has been home to celebrities, potlicos, athletes, hoteliers, mobsters, and many other notables.
 Among those who have spent a lot of time at The Las Vegas Country Club as members, guests or honorary members are Andre Agassi, Dean Martin, hoteliers Steve Wynn and Kirk Kerkorian, Joe Dimaggio, and many, many more.